BINAYKUMAR943/PythonBasics/README.md

 # PythonBasics

-This repository contains content that can be used anyone to revise some of the basic python concepts.
+This repository contains content that can be used by anyone to revise some of the basic python concepts.